medialab/xan/docs/cmd/grep.md

     xan grep --help

 grep options:
     -c, --count               Only return the number of matching rows.
     -r, --regex               Matches the given pattern as a regex.
     -i, --ignore-case         Ignore case while matching rows.
     -v, --invert-match        Only return or count rows that did not match given pattern.
+    -B, --before-context <n>  Number of rows to keep before a matching one.
+    -A, --after-context <n>   Number of rows to keep after a matching one.
     --mmap                    Use a memory map to speed up computations.
 Only works if the file is on disk (no streams) and if the file is uncompressed.
 Usually a bad idea on macOS.

 Common options:
     -h, --help             Display this message